 Ahimsa is actually listed in many dictionaries, one of which describes it as “non-injury,” from the “Hindu and Buddhist doctrine of refraining from harming any living being.”
 During Mahatma Gandhi’s day, people outside the Indian subcontinent learned of ahimsa as “non-violence.”
 I tend to equate ahimsa with “do no harm.”
-Do no harm to any living being.
+That means to any living being.
 Do no harm to yourself.
-Do no harm to your friends, family or strangers.
-Do no harm to animals.
+Or, your friends, family, or strangers.
+Finally, do no harm to animals.

-Although I’ve been a vegetarian most my life, the deeper that yoga and Vedic teachings become a part of my life, the more convinced I am that eating any animal products is wrong.
-While Hindus are traditionally lacto-vegetarians, and refrain from eating eggs, I take ahimsa further.
+Although I’ve been a vegetarian most of my life, the deeper that yoga and Vedic teachings become a part of my life, the more convinced I am that eating any animal products is wrong.
+While Hindus are traditionally Lacto-vegetarians and refrain from eating eggs, I take ahimsa further.
 For the last four years, I have maintained a plant-based diet.
-That means no dead animals, no eggs, no dairy products and no honey.
+That means no dead animals, no eggs, no dairy products, and no honey.

 When I was a young child, I thought nothing of eating canned tuna fish.
 No bones.
 No skin.
 Nothing resembling anything that swims in the ocean.
 But, my grandfather liked smoked fish.
 The sight and smell of the whitefish, with tail draping over the plate and the eyes staring at the ceiling, made me cringe.

 Mainstream America may have finally comprehended the harm that is done to so many animals to make a fur coat.
 Yet for all those people that refuse to wear or buy a mink coat, chances are, they are responsible for killing 150 billion animals a year* simply because they like the taste of spaghetti with meatballs, enchiladas suizas, or scrambled eggs with ham.
 Or, they have been wrongfully led to believe that humans need to eat animals and animal products when anthropologists have long confirmed that man was not a carnivore.